 Share the monthly message with your friends

 Do you have a friend who would appreciate receiving our monthly email newsletter?
 Or would you like to receive these emails at a different address?
-You can easily add new recipients to our mailing list by going to the home page on our website, www.claremontcanyon.org.
+You can easily add new recipients to our mailing list by going to contact us.